Minnesota Sales Tax Calculator 2026

 If location is uncertain, run at least two local scenarios and treat the spread as your planning range.
 This is often more realistic than committing to one guessed rate too early.

 Remember that out-the-door totals still depend on local layers, product taxability, and sourcing.
-Use base-rate comparisons as orientation, not final filing guidance.
+Use official DOR checks before final filing or quote approval.

 Consumer use cases